saprEMo/source_code/README.md

 - if you use data on rate, Ghirlanda mode, cite *Ghirlanda et al 2016*;
 - if you use data concerning XMM-Newton -slew survey, cite *Saxton et al 2008*;
 - if you use data concerning XMM-Newton -serendipitus (here named "Pointed Observations") survey, cite *Rosen et al 2016*;
-- if you use data concerning the Chandra transient and survey, cite ** and **;
+- if you use data concerning the Chandra survey, cite *Luo et al 2017* and *Lehmer et al 2005*, Chandra new class of transient *Bauer et al 2017*;
-- if you use data concerning THESEUS, cite **.
+- if you use data concerning THESEUS, cite *Amati et al 2016*.<br>

-**NB1:** the compressed "INPUTS" directory available from the git ("INPUTS.zip") does not contain the $N_H$ data used for calculating the transmission coefficients.
+**NB:** The compressed "INPUTS" directory available from the git ("INPUTS.zip") does not contain the $N_H$ data used for calculating the transmission coefficients.
 The adopted 'lab.fit'	and 'labh.fit' file can be download from online material of [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K); to be used running the *makeINFILE.py*, they should be saved in ```$saprEMo_PATH/INPUTS/Absorption/GW/NH/.```.<br>
-**NB2:** the inputs stored in the file "INPUTS.zip" concern only the cases (surveys, rate models and light curves) tested for the paper.

 #### RUNNING makeINFILE.py
 To build the *input file* and *input dir* from the data, download the file *makeINFILE.py*, move it to the *RUN* directory, run it and follow the instructions.